Akhlaque03/Food-Delivery-Time-Prediction/README.md

 **Aspiring Data Scientist | Machine Learning | Python | SQL | Streamlit | MLflow | Docker**

-Interested in building practical Machine Learning solutions and deploying data-driven applications.
+Passionate about building practical Machine Learning solutions, deploying data-driven applications, and turning real-world datasets into useful predictive systems.

+---

+### ⭐ If you found this project interesting, feel free to explore the repository and try the live application.